cubeapm/docs/docs/infra-monitoring/15_varnishcache.md

 ---
-sidebar_position: 6
+sidebar_position: 15
 slug: /infra-monitoring/varnish-cache
 ---

 # Varnish Cache

-The recommended setup for infra monitoring with CubeAPM is to use OpenTelemetry (OTel) Collector for collecting the metrics(for Varnish) from host machines and sending them to CubeAPM.
+The recommended setup for Varnish Cache metrics monitoring with CubeAPM is to use OpenTelemetry (OTel) Collector for collecting the metrics from host machines and sending them to CubeAPM.
 CubeAPM then provides visualization and alerting on the collected metrics.

 The official OTel Collector helm chart is available at https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-collector.